Religion

 -

-Prayer, every morning in the world.
+Prayer, every morning of the world.

 -

-Following the article, Why this hatred of authority?, I received many reactions.
-The first consisted of confusing, or asking me not to confuse, power and authority.
-Here, we can see one thing: many people on social networks still agree with this distinction.
-It even marks for them Continue reading
+Following the article, "Why this hatred of authority?", I received numerous reactions.
+The first was to confuse, or ask me not to confuse, power and authority.
+Here, we can observe one thing: many people on social media still accept this distinction.
+It even marks, for them… Continue reading

-stupidity , Catholicism , counter-revolution , Ernst Jünger , ethics , history , Progressivism , religion -
+stupidity , Catholicism , counter-revolution , Ernst Jünger , ethics , history , progressivism , religion -

 Why this hatred of authority?